-The 24th State, admitted to the Union 10 August 1821, Missouri was named for the Missouri River, an Indian name meaning “muddy waters.”
+Named for the Missouri River, an Indian name meaning "muddy waters."

-At the war’s end, Missouri came down to Shreveport and surrendered to Acting Rear Adm.
-Samuel P. Lee’s Mississippi Squadron 3 June 1865.
+At the war's end, Missouri came down to Shreveport and surrendered to Acting Rear Adm.
+Samuel P. Lee's Mississippi Squadron on 3 June 1865.
 A crew from steamer Ouachita sailed her to the mouth of the Red River.

 Taken into the U.S. Navy, the ship was never commissioned because, having been built of green timber, leaked badly.
 The steamer was dismantled and laid up at Mount City, Ill., after the railroad iron forming her armor had been removed.
 Missouri was sold at public auction at Mound City to John Riley on 29 November 1865.